yugabyte/yugabyte-db/docs/content/preview/tutorials/azure/azure-key-vault.md

 type: docs
 ---

-In this article, we’ll explore some ways that [Azure SDKs](https://azure.microsoft.com/en-us/downloads/) can be leveraged to interact with [Azure services](https://azure.microsoft.com/en-us/products#compute) and how SDKs can be used with database-backed applications, like those running YugabyteDB.
+In this tutorial, we'll explore how you can leverage [Azure SDKs](https://azure.microsoft.com/en-us/downloads/) to interact with [Azure services](https://azure.microsoft.com/en-us/products#compute) and use SDKs with database-backed applications, like those running YugabyteDB.

 The Azure SDKs are developed in a modular fashion.
-They provide developers with hooks into the services that their applications rely upon, without bloating bundle sizes.
-The SDKs are developed for parity across many programming languages, but here we will explore how we can use the [JavaScript SDK](https://learn.microsoft.com/en-us/azure/developer/javascript/core/use-azure-sdk) for Node.js.
+They provide developers with hooks into the services that their applications rely on, without bloating bundle sizes.
+The SDKs are developed for parity across many programming languages, but in this example we will use the [JavaScript SDK](https://learn.microsoft.com/en-us/azure/developer/javascript/core/use-azure-sdk) for Node.js.

 ## Prerequisites